Zachariah (film): Plot

 Zachariah returns to the Old Man's compound, where he learns about the beauty and stillness of the desert.
 The Old Man teaches him a mantra, "Hurry up and die", to stress the contrary notion of slowing down and enjoying the circle of change.
 Zachariah sheds most of his gunfighter attire and becomes more spirit-minded.

 Cain announces his plan to take his men and visit El Camino, asking Matthew to watch his saloon.
-Matthew instead trails him, and stops at the Old Man's compound, where he is reunited with Zachariah, and announces his plan to duel with Cain in El Camino.
+Matthew instead trails him and stops at the Old Man's compound, where he is reunited with Zachariah, and announces his plan to duel with Cain in El Camino.
 Zachariah furtively returns to practicing his shooting, anticipating his prophesied showdown with his friend.
 The Old Man is horrified at the return to violence, and confronts him with his spent bullets and a dead mouse, demonstrating how even when he seems to be shooting at nothing, he is still harming the desert; he tells him he will not speak to him again.
 The next morning, however, after Zachariah finds an arrowhead in the area where the Old Man had been searching, he breaks his silence to tell him he is ready to die, and expires soon after.

 Matthew confronts Cain in El Camino, and shoots him dead.
-It is hinted he too celebrates with Belle Starr.
+It is hinted that he too celebrates with Belle Starr.
 He returns to the compound, and goads Zachariah into a gunfight with him.
 Zachariah tries multiple means to stall the duel, but Matthew persists.
 The two fight hand to hand in the dirt, and Zachariah rides off, wondering aloud how Matthew seems to have learned nothing.
-Matthew angrily expends all his bullets, yelling threats of death, but then begins to laugh with a sense of clarity, and rides off to reunite with his “friend” in the sunset as he has come to the realisation all he needs is Zachariah not all this nonsense of being a gunfighter.
+Matthew angrily expends all his bullets, yelling threats of death, but then begins to laugh with a sense of clarity, and rides off to reunite with his "friend" in the sunset as he comes to the realisation that all he needs is Zachariah, not "all this nonsense" of being a gunfighter.